Using Perl DBI to publish your data on the web

 Introduction

-This Perl DBI tutorial will provide basic details for creating web pages in HTML including data from your database via the Common Gateway Interface (CGI).
+This Perl DBI tutorial describes how to include data from your database in HTML pages by using the Common Gateway Interface (CGI).

-There are many methods to put your data on the web.
-This is an introductory tutorial describing the basics of CGI, Perl and HTML::Template.
-There are many methods you can use including mod_perl (for optimisation, connection caching etc) but we start with the basics here.
+There are many ways to publish your data in a web page.
+This tutorial uses CGI, Perl, and HTML::Template.
+There are many other methods you can use including mod_perl (which provides performance optimisation, connection caching, and so on).

 1. Perl

-We used Perl 5.8 but you only need the minimum required by the DBI and DBD::ODBC modules which is currently 5.6.
-Use perl --version to see what version of Perl you have installed.
+We used Perl 5.8, but you only need the minimum required by the DBI and DBD::ODBC modules .
+Use perl --version to find out your Perl version.

 2. DBI module

-We used DBI 1.45 but this tutorial should work with anything after 1.40.
-To see if you have a recent enough version of DBI installed run:
+We used DBI 1.45, but this tutorial should work with anything after 1.40.
+To find out if you have a recent enough version of DBI, run:

 perl -e 'use DBI 1.40;'